Thomas-Walker-Lynch/DA2X/doc/context.md

 dereferences a result argument, and writes a result, that result will be written into an argument for another conveyance.

-Before we may use a tableau, we must wire up the conveyance connections.
+Before we may use a tableau, we must wire up the conveyance connections to make a circuit.
 Here this is done with a nested function (a gcc extension).

 This connection function is called once before the conveyances are run.